olik30/k30-physics-mcq-trainer/docs/internal-notes.md

 - Day 5: Trained and evaluated the visual helper with `scripts/train_graph_model.py` / `scripts/eval_graph_model.py`, saving adapters in `models/adapters/graph_reader_v1/` and metrics in `results/graph_reader_v1/`.
 - Day 6: Parsed the past-paper content into `data/parsed/questions.jsonl` using `scripts/parse_questions.py` and indexed it with `scripts/build_question_index.py` (`data/index/questions.db`).
 - Day 7: Turned the best MCQ drafts into a 460-question starter pack, logged reviewer decisions, and parked the messy ones for follow-up.
+- Day 8: Hooked up an auto-generation draft loop, but the model’s answers still need work—everything landed in the reject pile for another pass.

 ==============================================================================================================